zhenbah/Zhensa/docs/admin/settings/settings_plugins.rst

 .. _Only show green hosted results:
    https://github.com/return42/tgwf-searx-plugins/

-SearXNG supports *external plugins* / there is no need to install one, SearXNG runs out of the box.
+Zhensa supports *external plugins* / there is no need to install one, Zhensa runs out of the box.

 - `Only show green hosted results`_